subvisual/blog/pages/posts/2016/08-august/96-a-look-into-bloom-filters-with-ruby.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/164/image@2x.jpg
 tags:
   - development
+intro: "I remember one particular class I had.
+It was late May and, as pretty much every Spring day in Portugal, the sun decided to greet us with a little too much enthusiasm."
 ---

 I remember one particular class I had.
 It was late May and, as pretty much every Spring day in Portugal, the sun decided to greet us with a little too much enthusiasm.